WTF Is the Snake Diet?

 Does the Snake Diet work for weight loss?

-In the short term, yes, you'll lose weight on this diet because you're depriving yourself of calories and going into ketosis.
+As far as the snake diet results?
+Well, in the short term, yes, you'll lose weight on this diet because you're depriving yourself of calories and going into ketosis.
 But as with pretty much any restrictive diet, the risk of regaining lost pounds is high when you return to your usual habits.

 Also, if your schedule changes a lot, it can be hard to get into a consistent routine.
 Consuming a very large meal in one sitting may trigger some people into binge eating behavior.
 You're the expert on you, but in practice, I've seen timed fasting regimens to be mentally and emotionally challenging even for people without a history of disordered eating.
 It may also be risky for someone with diabetes who needs to space their eating (especially of carbohydrates) throughout the day to promote stable blood glucose levels.
-(More: Why the Potential Intermittent Fasting Benefits Might Not Be Worth)
+(More: Why the Potential Intermittent Fasting Benefits Might Not Be Worth It)

 So, should you try the Snake Diet?